Wisconsin Nutrition, Physical Activity and Obesity Report

 - Top 10 States for Low Rate of Overweight and Obese Population

-Obesity, Nutrition and Physical Activity in Wisconsin P-00008 (PDF, 21.6 MB) uses available state data to provide a detailed look at the obesity problem in Wisconsin.
-It illustrates the scope of the overweight and obesity problem in Wisconsin adults and youth and also identifies groups at greatest risk.
-The report describes the likely negative consequences of obesity for individual health and the state's economy.
-It provides rates of individual behaviors related to obesity and also explains the importance of influences beyond an individual's control, such as the environment and policies created by organizations, communities, and the state.
-The report includes information about resources that partners throughout the state can use to help reverse this harmful trend in Wisconsin.
+Obesity, Nutrition and Physical Activity in Wisconsin P-00008 (PDF) uses available state data to provide a detailed look at obesity in Wisconsin.
+This document illustrates the scope of overweight and obesity in adults and youth in Wisconsin, and also identifies groups at greatest risk.
+The report describes the likely negative consequences of obesity for Wisconsin's economy, and provides rates of individual behaviors related to obesity, explaining the importance of influences beyond an individual's control including the environment and organizational, community, and state policies.

-Obesity, Nutrition and Physical Activity in Wisconsin: Executive Summary P-00009 (PDF, 1.6 MB) provides an overview of key data from the full report.
+Obesity, Nutrition and Physical Activity in Wisconsin: Executive Summary P-00009 (PDF) provides an overview of key data from the full report.
 It also provides recommendations and resources to assist efforts to counteract obesity in Wisconsin.

-If you would like a hard copy of either the full report or the executive summary, contact Mary Pesik at email@example.com.
+If you would like a hard copy of either the full report or the executive summary, contact Mary Pesik.